Monitor Apple Silicon GPU on macOS with macmon + Hosted Graphite

 Introduction

 Your Mac’s GPU is a massively parallel processor that handles anything from animating the UI to heavy lifting in video editors, 3D tools, games, and on-device machine learning models.
-Think Final Cut Pro exports, Blender renders, Stable Diffusion, WebGPU demos, or shader builds in Xcode - which are all tasks that require heavy GPU.
+Think Final Cut Pro exports, Blender renders, Stable Diffusion, WebGPU demos, or shader builds in Xcode - which are all tasks that require a heavy GPU.

-When the GPU is busy, a few practical things follow like the battery drains faster, the machine runs hotter.
+When the GPU is busy, a few practical things follow, like the battery drains faster, and the machine runs hotter.
 When the temperatures of your machine climbs, macOS can throttle clocks to protect the hardware, but monitoring the GPU gives you visibility into those tradeoffs.
 If you see high utilization with dropping frequency and rising temperature, that’s classic throttling.
 If power spikes at idle, maybe a background app is quietly using the GPU.
-With a few simple metrics you can correlate “the laptop feels sluggish” with real numbers to fix the root cause instead of guessing.
+With a few simple metrics, you can correlate “the laptop feels sluggish” with real numbers to fix the root cause instead of guessing.
 This is where macmon and Hosted Graphite come in to give you better visibility into your operating system.

 Step 1: Install Macmon on macOS